 FAQs

-2. Do Persian and British Shorthair cats sweat more?
+2. Do Persian and British Shorthair cats sweat more than other cats?

-3. Are Persian cats friendly with children?
+3. Do Persian cats get along with kids?

-5. Can both breeds live in apartments?
+5. Can both types of dogs live in apartments?